itsjoshuagraves/digitalgarden/content/journal/_index.md

 title: Journal
 type: docs
 bookToc: false
-summary: "I'm intentionally not calling this a blog, as that comes with expectations of constant updates.
-Instead, this is a place to store thoughts on topics that matter to me."
+summary: "A place to collect thoughts on topics that matter to me."
 ---